US: Joe Biden drops out of the presidential race – DW – 07/21/2024

 In his message, however, Biden drew attention to his achievements in office, praising "historic investments" in rebuilding the US and unprecedented climate legislation.

-"America has never been better position to lead than we are today," he said.
+"America has never been better positioned to lead than we are today," he said.

 dj/ab (Reuters, AFP, AP, dpa)